 Moving out on your own is a momentous occasion.
 It’s also something that’s become harder and harder for people to do on their own.
 While you might feel ready to fly solo right now, the truth is that you do need money before you can move.
-What’s difficult to figure out, though, is how much money you need to save before moving out.
+What’s difficult to figure out, though, is how much money you need to save before moving out as there are different moving strategies.
 There’s a lot of different suggestions out there, all of which are built on sound logic.
 Instead of providing a solid number, it’s better to think of the costs that are related to moving.
 You might be surprised by how much it can cost.

 Look at Your Costs